FahadQasim283/movie-website/README.md

 ## 📄 License

-This project is Public no licese required.
+This project is Public no License required.
 Make sure credit author by mentioning github while using this project.

 ---